christopherlye/zaneSophie/README.md

 ## Inspiration

-<p align="justify">In view of my upcoming wedding, I decided to work on something that could possibly help reduce the workload of the preparation.
-Even though there are many wedding RSVP websites out in the market, I thought it would be a good idea to work on it still, to go through the though-process of planning out how a wedding RSVP app should be.</p>
+<p align="justify">I thought it would be a good opportunity to challenge myself to go through the thought process of planning out how a wedding RSVP app should be, as it requires me to apply the MVC framework.
+In view of my upcoming wedding, I decided to work on something that I have been actively thinking about - even though there are many wedding RSVP websites in the market, I wanted something that I could customise further to my needs. </p>

 <p align="justify">Having picked up ejs as a templating tool for creating dynamic websites, I decided to use it for this project as well.</p>

-<p align="justify">As you would have guessed, Zane and Sophie are fictional characters to simulate how my desired wedding RSVP app would look and feel like.
+<p align="justify">As you would have guessed, Zane and Sophie are fictional characters used to simulate how my desired wedding RSVP app would look and feel like.
 Enjoy! 💍</p>

 ---